 5) Next add G231 (memory driver) and G109C (control and data loops) into the first set of slots marked G231 and G110.

 So here is where we are so far..

-The card card guide labels for a DEC PDP 11/05 Computer.
+The card card guide labels for a DEC PDP 11/05 NC Computer (which differs from the 11/05 S).
 Click image for view of all cards installed into unit.

 More to come....